Overview of Porphyrias

 • Other tissues

 Heme precursors may also appear in excess in the blood or be excreted in the urine or stool.
 The accumulated heme precursors cause symptoms and can often be detected by testing to help diagnose porphyria.
-The specific heme precursors that accumulate and the symptoms that develop depend on which enzyme is deficient.
+The specific heme precursors that accumulate and the symptoms that develop depend on which enzyme is abnormal.

 Classification of Porphyrias